Library – Wythe Hall, Phone: (757) 825-2993

 The Technology Learning Centers provide computer access and assistance to students, faculty and staff.
 The TLC staff are knowledgeable and available to assist with issues related to information technology and computing, including using software, formatting papers, printing and accessing Blackboard and SIS.

-The Technology Learning Center offers College Success Seminars, reservations for lab usage, and orientation sessions which cover topics such as:
+The Technology Learning Center offers Technology Seminars and Student Technology Orientation sessions which cover topics such as:

 - VCCS E-mail